 Corporate Criminal Liability under Italian Law

-The 2001 law on corporate criminal liability significantly affected the practice of criminal lawyers in advising corporate entities, and their strategy for criminal investigations and prosecutions.
-Companies can be considered liable with respect to a wide range of criminal offences committed by their managers or employees in the interest or for the benefit of the company.
-A company’s liability is qualified by the law as an ‘administrative offence’, consisting of not having implemented an adequate compliance programme able to prevent the commission of the criminal offence by its managers or employees.
-Where the criminal offence is committed by senior managers, the liability of the company can be avoided; however, according to the case law, the standard of proof that certain requirements have been met is extremely high and almost unreachable in practice.
+The 2001 law on corporate criminal liability significantly affected the practice of criminal lawyers in advising corporate entities and their strategy for criminal investigations and prosecutions.
+Companies can be considered liable in respect of a wide range of criminal offences committed by their managers or employees in the interest or for the benefit of the company.
+A company’s liability is qualified by the law as an ‘administrative offence’, consisting of not having implemented an adequate compliance programme that is able to prevent the commission of the criminal offence by its managers or employees.
+Where the criminal offence is committed by senior managers, the liability of the company can be avoided; however, according to case law, the standard of proof that certain requirements have been met is extremely high and almost unreachable in practice.

 - Nature and requirements of corporate liability

 - Conditions to exclude or mitigate corporate liability

 Referenced in this article

 - Legislative Decree No. 231/2001

 - Court of Cassation, United Sections, 24 April 2014, No. 38343

 - Court of Cassation, section V, 18 December 2013, No. 4677, Impregilo case

 - Siemens AG case (Milan Judge for Preliminary Investigations, 28 April 2004; Court of Milan, 28 October 2004)